 These consolidated financial statements include the financial statements of all subsidiaries which are wholly owned subject to control by the Company, which include Santacruz Holdings Ltd. ("Santacruz Holdings"), Carrizal Holdings Ltd. ("Carrizal Holdings"), Impulsora Minera Santacruz, S.A. de C.V. ("IMSC"), Operadora Minera Anacore, S.A.
-De C.V. ("OMA"), PCG Mining, S.A. de CV. ("PCG Mining") and Carrizal Mining, S.A. de C.V. ("Carrizal Mining").
-The consolidated financial statements attribute an amount to non-controlling interest ("NCI") related to Carrizal Mining's net income between the acquisition of 50% on July 1, 2019 and the acquisition of the remaining 50% on October 1, 2019.
+De C.V. ("OMA"), PCG Mining, S.A. de C.V. ("PCG Mining") and Carrizal Mining, S.A. de C.V. ("Carrizal Mining").

-Control is achieved when the Company is exposed to, or has rights, to variable returns from its involvement with an entity and has the ability to affect those returns through its power over the entity.
+Control is achieved when the Company is exposed to, or has rights to, variable returns from its involvement with an entity and has the ability to affect those returns through its power over the entity.
 Subsidiaries are fully consolidated from the date on which control is obtained and continue to be consolidated until the date that such control ceases.
 Intercompany balances, transactions and unrealized intercompany gains and losses are eliminated upon consolidation.